kshulgina/codetta/README.md

 ### Python version and packages
 Codetta was developed for Python version 3.7-3.9 on Linux and MacOS.

 Type `python --version` into your terminal to check which version of Python you have.
-If you typically use a different version of Python, you can create a virtual Python 3.9 environment using the commands
+If you don't want to update your version of Python, you can create a virtual Python 3.9 environment using the commands

 	conda create --name py39 python=3.9
 	conda activate py39